hyperledger/caliper/docs/Fabric_Configuration.md

-## TODO List
+### TODO List
-* network: allow to define mulitple orderers and implement load balancing for ordering proposals.
+* network: allow to define multiple orderers and implement load balancing for ordering proposals.
 * channel: allow to define row information of the channel directly as alternative option, instead of the tx file.
 * endorsement-policy: allow to define multiple policies and relation between policy and chaincode.